Which city is cheaper, Phoenix or Chattanooga?

 Both Phoenix and Chattanooga are popular destinations to visit in the spring with plenty of activities.

 Chattanooga is cooler than Phoenix in the spring.
-The temperature in Chattanooga is usually 62°F (17°C) in April, and Phoenix stays around 74°F (23°C).
+The daily temperature in Chattanooga averages around 62°F (17°C) in April, and Phoenix fluctuates around 74°F (23°C).

 It's quite sunny in Phoenix.
 The sun comes out a lot this time of the year in Chattanooga.
 Chattanooga usually receives less sunshine than Phoenix during spring.
 Chattanooga gets 243 hours of sunny skies, while Phoenix receives 355 hours of full sun in the spring.